 It is estimated that about one million US adults get pneumococcal pneumonia each year.
 About 5-7% of them will die, and the death rate is even higher in those age 65 years and older.
 Fewer people will get pneumococcal meningitis or bloodstream infection, but the mortality rate for these infections is even higher.

-Vaccines are available and are recommended for routine use in children, adults 65 years of age and older, and others with certain risk conditions.
+Vaccines are available and are recommended for routine use in children, adults age 65 years and older, and adults age 19 to 64 years with certain risk conditions.
 Still, many of those indicated have never received a pneumococcal vaccine.